cenfun/monocart-reporter/README.md

 ## Output Assets
 - path-to/your-filename.html
-Single HTML file, easy to transfer directly open, or deploy anywhere (without test attachments (screenshots/video), will link with relative path in report.
-All attachments need to be copied to the relative path when deploying the report)
+Single HTML file, easy to transfer/deploy or open directly anywhere
+Note that test attachments (screenshots images/videos) are not included but linked with relative path in report.
+All attachments will be found in [playwrightConfig.outputDir](https://playwright.dev/docs/api/class-testconfig#test-config-output-dir)
 - path-to/your-filename.json
 Separated metadata file (Already included in the above HTML and compressed, it can be deleted)